-I like for my curtains to quietly layer into the space and feel like kind of a background character.
+I like for my drapes to quietly layer into the space and feel like kind of a background character.
 You might prefer something that feels bold and exciting – and that’s fine!
-But if you try to go against your instincts and do something different because it’s trendy or someone else suggests it, you’ll be disappointed.
+But if you try to go against your instincts and purchase something different because it’s trendy or someone else suggests it, you’ll be disappointed.

-The lesson here is that we all approach curtains (and really, all decor) differently, and that’s fine!
+The lesson here is that we all approach window treatments (and really, all decor) differently, and that’s fine!
 Just know yourself well enough to stay away from the patterned curtains if you actually prefer something that just has some simple texture.

 I said it once already, but it bears repeating – be sure to hang your curtain rods a good 10-12″ wider than the window itself.
 This allows the curtains to cover the walls when they’re open and not the window.
 It creates the illusion that the window is larger than it actually is and it also allows more light to flow into the room!